The unit structure in F2

 Figure 3.
 Create a new authority

 The dialogue shows an organisation called “Doc Organisation”.
-This organisation has the authorities: “Departement”, “Digital Authority”, and "Quality".
+This organisation has the authorities: “Department”, “Digital Authority”, and "Quality".

 The “Doc Organisation” wish to create a new authority with the name “Environmental Department”.
 Click on Create in the “Units and users” dialogue to open the “Create unit” dialogue.